KSSS history

 At this time, KSSS sailors were also leaders in the development of the sport of sailing and its equipment.
 For example, Sven Salén developed both the genoa jib, developed the equilateral spinnaker and the use of an up and down haul on the spinnaker pole.

 The success has continued and over the years the club members have won basically all major international competitions, such as Fastnet Race, Sydney Hobart Yacht Race, The Ocean Race (former Whitbread/Volvo Ocean), Gold Cup, SORC, TP 52, Mini Maxi Cup and One Ton Cup, to name a few.
-Furthermore, KSSS sailors have won no less than 15 Olympic medals over the years in the form of five gold, five silver and five bronze, most recently a gold in London 2012 through Fredrik Lööf and Max Salminen.
+Furthermore, KSSS sailors have won no less than 19 Olympic medals over the years in the form of five gold, eight silver and six bronze, most recently one bronze and one silver medal in Paris 2024 through Anton Dahlberg/Lovisa Karlsson in the 470 Mix class and Vilma Bobeck/Rebecka Netzler in the 49erFX class.

 In the 1960s, plastic boats became popular, which made boat ownership accessible to the general public, which in turn led to a major upswing also for leisure sailing and sailing as a sport.
 This also meant the big breakthrough for KSSS's internationally renowned ocean racing Gotland Runt.
 The race has since then been on many sailors bucket list and is the leading ocean race in northern Europe.
 The race has developed over the years and since 2011 the start is located in the middle of Stockholm.